appsody/website/content/docs/using-appsody/building-and-deploying.md

 This command completes the following actions:

 - Calls `appsody build` and creates a *deployment* Docker image, as described in the previous section.
-- Tags the image with the special prefix `dev.local`, making it accessible to your Kubernetes cluster.
+- If you specified the `--knative` flag, or if Knative is the only deployment option for your stack, the command tags the image with the special prefix `dev.local`, making it accessible to your Kubernetes cluster (assuming you followed [these directions](./installing-knative-locally.md))
-- Creates a deployment manifest file named `app-deploy.yaml`, in a `/deploy` subdirectory of the project directory.
+- Creates a deployment manifest file named `app-deploy.yaml`, in the project directory.
 This yaml file is used to issue a `kubectl apply -f` command against the target Kubernetes cluster.
 The format of this yaml file depends on whether or not the stack you are using is enabled for the Appsody operator.

 ### Deploying your application through Docker Hub

 If your cluster is configured to pull images from Docker Hub, use the following command to deploy your application:
 ```
-appsody deploy -t <myaccount/appsody-project> --push --namespace mynamespace
+appsody deploy -t <myaccount/appsody-project> --push --namespace mynamespace [--knative]
 ```
 The command completes the following actions:

 - Calls `appsody build` and creates a deployment image, as described in the previous section.
 - The `-t myaccount/appsody-project` option tags the image.
 - The `--push` flag tells the appsody CLI to push the image to Docker Hub.
-- Creates a deployment manifest file named `app-deploy.yaml`, in a `/deploy` subdirectory of the project directory.
+- Creates a deployment manifest file named `app-deploy.yaml`, in the project directory.
 This yaml file is used to issue a `kubectl apply -f` command against the target Kubernetes cluster.
 The format of this yaml file depends on whether or not the stack you are using is enabled for the Appsody operator.
 - The `--namespace mynamespace` option provisions the deployment under the `mynamespace` namespace.

 **Note:** If you don't specify `--push`, the image is available only on your local Docker registry and the target Kubernetes cluster must be configured to have access to your local Docker registry.
-Additionally, your image will be tagged as  `dev.local/<project-name>` and referenced in the deployment manifest.

 ### Deploying multiple projects
 If you are running multiple Appsody projects on your workstation, you can use `appsody deploy` and `appsody operator` commands to get them deployed to a Kubernetes cluster.
 However, make sure that you run these commands one at a time, because those commands create temporary files that might lead to conflicts if created concurrently.